25 April 2016

 Even load is faster than getFirstItem, however, load is much slower than selection of one-element collection.
 The reason is that load always works with EAV tables.

-To sum up, I would like to give some tips for those who are working with Magento:
+I would like to give some tips for those who are working with Magento:

 • Never call load method for objects derived from collection